soundpress/RulesOfNYC/docs/c19/index.rst

 Late cancellation.
 "Late cancellation" means any cancellation received by a carrier after 3:00 p.m. on the day preceding a scheduled subscription trip or advance-reservation trip.

 No show.
-A "no show" means an occasion on which a participant has not cancelled a prescheduled subscription trip or advance-reservation trip and has subsequently failed to be present at the scheduled pick-up site as provided in 34 RCNY § 5-05(a) hereof.
+A "no show" means an occasion on which a participant has not cancelled a prescheduled subscription trip or advance-reservation trip and has subsequently failed to be present at the scheduled pick-up site as provided in 34 RCNY § 5-05(a).

 Office of Paratransit Operations.
 "Office of Paratransit Operations" means the City Department of Transportation's Office of Paratransit Operations, and any successor governmental office, bureau, or agency thereof.